Frida010/CodeChef-Creations/README.md

 * **ElephantSQL**: A PostgreSQL-as-a-Service provider used for hosting the external database.

 # Content

-During the development of this webpage, I drew inspiration and guidance from [Code Institute](https://codeinstitute.net/), utilizing their comprehensive video content and course materials.
+Throughout the development of this webpage, I drew inspiration and guidance from various sources to enhance my skills and create a robust blogging platform.
+Here are some key resources that played a pivotal role:

-To reinforce my understanding and implementation of certain code segments on the website, I referred to the helpful resources provided by  [W3Schools](https://www.w3schools.com/).
+1. [Code Institute](https://codeinstitute.net/): Code Institute provided a structured learning path with comprehensive video content and course materials.
+The lessons on Full Stack Farmeworks greatly aided in implementing the website.

+2. [W3Schools](https://www.w3schools.com/): W3Schools served as a valuable reference for mastering HTML, CSS, JavaScript, Python, Django and Bootstrap.
+I particularly found their explanations on Django to be clear and practical when working on this project.

+3. [Bootstrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap's official documentation was instrumental in creating a responsive and visually appealing design.

+4. [Django Documentation](https://docs.djangoproject.com/en/4.2/): Django's documentation proved indispensable for building the backend of the blog.
+The sections on [authentication](https://docs.djangoproject.com/en/4.2/topics/auth/) and [models](https://docs.djangoproject.com/en/4.2/topics/db/models/) offered valuable insights that directly influenced the structure of the website.

+5. [Real Python](https://realpython.com/): Real Python's articles provided in-depth explanations on [specific topic], which greatly contributed to the efficiency and readability of the codebase.
+The practical examples were particularly helpful in implementing this website.

+6. [Django GitHub Repository](https://github.com/django/django): Exploring Django's GitHub repository offered a deep dive into the framework's source code.
+This not only provided inspiration but also guided decisions when working on this project.

 # Media
 The aesthetic elements of this website are enriched by resources from the following: